Death of Samia Shahid: Death

 In July 2016, Samia received a telephone call claiming that her father was critically ill in Pakistan.
-She flew to Islamabad airport against the advice of Syed Mukhtar Kazim, her "second husband," who believed that the claims were untrue.
+She flew to Islamabad airport against the advice of Kazim, her "second husband," who believed that the claims were untrue.
 He stated “Obviously, I could see it was a lie.”
 He was worried about her safety and begged her not to go.

 The day before Samia was due to return home to Dubai, Kazim stated that the "constant stream of instant messages" she'd been sending suddenly ceased.

 Samia was found dead in her cousin's home on 20 July 2016.

 Initially there were conflicting reports on the cause of Samia's death.
 According to Kazim, her cousin Mobeen told him over the telephone that she'd died of a heart attack.
 Local press agencies reported that Samia had committed suicide as a result of depression over not having children, a report which her family denied.
 Kazim maintained that Samia had been murdered by her family in an "honour" killing because they rejected her second marriage.

 Samia's uncle, Haq Nawaz, obtained a death certificate from the "local union council", told Police that she'd died of "natural causes" and had her remains buried the same day.

 Investigating police officer, Aqeel Abbas, told The Guardian that there were "no signs of external physical injury" to Samia's body.

 The autopsy, however, noted bruising around her neck and that, along with the forensic examination, concluded that she'd been raped and strangled.